-To encourage Indigenous Albertans (First Nations, Métis and Inuit) to pursue and complete post-secondary studies in certificate, diploma, applied degree and bachelor’s degree programs leading to high-demand career outcomes in Alberta.
+To encourage Indigenous peoples living in Alberta (First Nations, Métis and Inuit) to pursue and complete post-secondary studies in certificate, diploma, applied degree and bachelor’s degree programs.

-Eligibility: To receive this award, you must be enrolled in:
+To receive this award, you must also be enrolled in:

-- The Fall 2016 and/or Winter 2017 semester (a semester is defined as a study period of up to 17 weeks in length).
+- The Fall 2021 and/or Winter 2022 term (a term is defined as a study period of up to 17 weeks in length),

 - Have satisfactory academic standing, as determined by the school.

 You must also meet all of these eligibility criteria:

 - Be a Status Indian/First Nations, Non-Status Indian/First Nations, Métis or Inuit and be able to provide a copy of proof of Indigenous ancestry